 That witty, fun opening turns on a dime and becomes absolutely terrifying.
 This poor girl is so believably terrified.
 The scene starts off polished and begins to feel more and more raw until we reach the end of it, which is a pure and effective punch to the gut as a mother is forced to listen to her daughter’s dying breaths over the phone.

-Sidney is the only one of the main group of characters who has no taste for horror, and it’s because she is recovering from an actual personal tragedy, one that she gained unwanted national attention for when her mother’s death became a widely televised court case.
-At the start of Scream, Sidney is disinterested in horror films because she’s literally already lived one.
+Sidney is the only one of the main group of characters who has no taste for horror, and it’s because she is recovering from a personal tragedy, one that she gained unwanted national attention for when her mother’s death became a widely televised court case.
+At the start of Scream, Sidney is disinterested in horror films because she’s already lived one.
 She’s been a survivor dating back to the very first time we saw her.
-The role she fills is not one she’s chosen for, but one she seems born into, leading her to constantly and reasonably wonder if this is her fate throughout the franchise.
+The role she fills is not one she’s chosen, but one she seems born into, leading her to constantly and reasonably wonder if this is her fate throughout the franchise.

 As a character, Sidney’s most prominent, obvious filmic reference comes at the very end.
 She hasn’t been name dropping titles like her friends have been, has been adamant that this is real-life and that it’s not a movie, an almost unconscious attempt to pull Billy back into reality before she even realizes he’s the killer.
 But when Randy tells her what the killer is supposed to do at the end, she simply puts a bullet in Billy’s head and says “Not in my movie.”

 And Scream, of course, broke the rules.
-Whether people realize it or not, that’s the reason it’s lasted for twenty years.
-That’s the reason this franchise is still continuing on television.
+Whether people realize it or not, that’s the reason we’re still talking about it.
+That’s the reason this franchise is still continuing.
 Scream carved out a place for itself to say things bluntly about the genre, and that’s something we’ll probably always need in some form or another.
 But it all comes from a place of respect.

-Scream is a love letter to horror films, not a hate letter, and that’s what too many people don’t get.
+Scream is a love letter to horror films, not a hate letter, and that’s what many people don’t seem to get.